seppeljordan/nix-prefetch-github/README.rst

 ^^^^^^

 - Fix bug in generated nix expression
-- Fix bug that prevented targeting tags with prefech command
+- Fix bug that prevented targeting tags with prefetch command
 - Improve error message format in case revision is not found

 v2.3